mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ## Parse errors

-Now that we have explored how to use most features of `megaparsec`, it is time to learn more about parse errors: how they are defined, how to signal them, and how to process them inside a running parser.
+Now that we have explored how to use most of the features of `megaparsec`, it is time to learn more about parse errors: how they are defined, how to signal them, and how to process them inside a running parser.

 ### Parse error definitions